borisreitman/webutil/README.md

 ## Date Utilities

-Function that helps to present dates to end user
+Functions that help present dates to end user in a concise, easily understoond way.

 The `current_date` parameter should be set to current time `new Date()`.
 It's left configurable for unit testing purposes.